IPC and the Paralympic Movement

 PNZ Classification Roles and Responsibilities

-All PNZ member Para-Sports’ classification activities must comply with the specific IF Classification Rules which in turn, comply with the IPC Code.
+All Paralympics New Zealand (PNZ) member Para sports’ classification activities must comply with the specific IF Classification Rules which in turn, comply with the IPC Code.

 PNZ, as the national affiliated member to IPC and a signatory to the IPC Code, is accountable to the IPC for the following national classification activities:

 - Ensure that National Federation Classification Rules conform to the Code, through their IF Classification Rules and make recommendations for Compliance with the Code